Explain that stuff

 Psychrometers

 Pine cones and weather houses give a fairly vague indication of humidity, at best.
 How can we put some numbers to humidity and measure it more accurately?
 One way is to use an instrument called a psychrometer (also known as a wet- and dry-bulb thermometer).
 It uses a pair of thermometers standing side by side.
 One has a bulb open to the air; the other has a bulb covered in a wet cloth.
 The water on the cloth causes evaporation and loss of heat from the bulb, making its reading lower than that on the dry-bulb thermometer.
 The amount of evaporation (and the lowering of the temperature) depends on how much water vapor there is in the atmosphere already.
-Measuring the temperature difference between the two thermometers lets you measure what's called the relative humidity: how much water vapor there is in the air compared to how much there would be if the air were totally saturated, written as a percentage.
+Measuring the temperature difference between the two thermometers lets you measure the relative humidity.

 Electronic hygrometers